honojs/middleware/packages/zod-openapi/README.md

   })
 })

-// OpenAPI document will be served on /doc app.doc('/doc', {
+// The OpenAPI documentation will be available at /doc app.doc('/doc', {
   openapi: '3.0.0',
   info: {